michaloblastni/local-neural-monitoring/README.md

 ## 🧭 Getting Started

 1. Build the application in Visual Studio or using your preferred build setup.
-2. Connect your EEG-SMT device via USB and ensure it appears as `COM3`.
+2. Connect your OpenEEG-SMT device via USB and ensure it appears as `COM3`.
 3. Run the application.
 The EEG waveform will update in real time.
 4. Optionally place a `help.chm` file in the application folder to enable Help → Contents.